ryooxxx/webdav_systemd_mount/README.md

-# Automatically mount WebDAV on boot
+# Automatically mount a WebDAV FS on boot

 ## Information and prerequisites
 - Note that systemd `.mount` files can also be used.